NYSE withdraws plans to delist 3 Chinese phone carriers

 On Saturday, the foreign ministry said Beijing would take unspecified “necessary countermeasures” to protect its companies.

-The government has made the same announcement following previous U.S. sanctions without taking action.
+The government made the same announcement following previous U.S. sanctions without taking action.

 By JOE McDONALD